Call4Cloud | MMP-C | Autopilot | Device Preparation

 IMG_2753.jpg

-You could even open file explorer and start OneDrive to access the CFO his personal OneDrive with possible sensitive data in it!
+You could even open File Explorer and start OneDrive to access the CFO’s personal OneDrive, which may contain sensitive data!

 3. That’s Odd I was expecting MFA?

-You would normally expect an MFA prompt when you switch to the Account ESP phase and you would also expect Conditional Access to block access when you are requiring Multifactor authentication
+You would normally expect an MFA prompt when you switch to the Account ESP phase, and you would also expect Conditional Access to block access when you require Multifactor authentication

-As I was telling you at the beginning of this blog TAP satisfies the Strong Authentication Requirement.
+As I told you at the beginning of this blog TAP satisfies the Strong Authentication Requirement.

 TAP will be recognized as MFA just like Windows Hello is recognized as MFA